hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

 <!-- <div style="width:80%; margin:auto">
 </div> -->

+Here is how to configure [WinSCP](https://winscp.net/) for using it with [Segfault](/segfault/):

-You first have to download winSCP.
-Get it [here](https://winscp.net/eng/downloads.php).
+You will first need to [download](https://winscp.net/eng/downloads.php) it.

-Follow through with the install process after downloading.
+> Follow through with the install process after downloading.

 Connect to the segfault server for the first time via ssh.
 The command goes `ssh root@segfault.net`.
 Keep this open, we will need some info from the top of the screen.